telerik/blazor-docs/components/chart/drilldown.md

 ## Configuring DrillDown Charts

-To configure a chart series for drilldown:
+To configure Chart series for drill-down:

 1. Prepare the data in the appropriate format.
 Each series data that will be drilled-down must contain a property of type `ChartSeriesDescriptor`.
 The descriptor includes all the parameters of the `ChartSeries` tag and acts as a container holding information about the series displayed upon user-initiated drill-down.
 1. Specify the drilldown field (the `ChartSeriesDescriptor` field) of the series data by using the `ChartSeries.DrillDownField` or `ChartSeriesDescriptor.DrillDownField` property.